melezhik/jessy/README.md

 ## Component

 Is a part of application, an arbitrary source code stored in VCS.
-In pjam model an application is the _list_ of components.
+In jessy model an application is the _list_ of components.
 Components may also be treated as perl modules, but not necessarily should be perl modules.
 Every component should has valid Build.PL|Makefile.PL file, placed at component's root directory in VCS.

-## Pjam dependency
+## jessy dependency

 This is the one of two types of things:

 - a __CPAN module__ - get resolved from cpan repository;
 - a __component__; a components of course may depend on CPAN modules

-## Pjam project
+## jessy project

-Is an application _view_ in pjam GUI.
+Is an application _view_ in jessy GUI.

 ## Build proccess